Gab-Gotsis/universal-calculator/README.md

-# Object Oriented scalable calculator
+# Object Oriented Scalable Calculator
-An OO calculator, built with the focus of extreme scalability
+An OO calculator, built with the focus of extreme scalability, allowing new operations to be added with ease.

+The goal of this project was to create a calculator in a world where new operations are invented every day.
+Operations in this case referring to addition, subtraction, and other similar calculations.
+In order to achieve this, this program uses OO and abstraction techniques to be easily changable and scalable.